|Two Pitfalls||4. Correlation vs Causation|

 Example: At present, unemployment is a more serious problem than inflation.

-The tax rate on the top earners (more than 1 million euros) should be 75% (Francois Hollande was elected in 2012 to raise the tax.
-Gerard Depardieu, a film star, would move to Russia.)
+The tax rate on the top earners (more than 1 million euros) should be 75% (Francois Hollande served as President of France, and was elected in 2012 to raise the income tax.
+Gerard Depardieu, a film star, left France, and became a Russian citizen.
+Vladimir Putin offered him a Russian passport.

 • Verifying the validity of a positive statement